krgross/bma590-course-notes/docs/03-BayesianIntro.md

 All of the computational tools that we will examine in this section involve some form of stochastic sampling from the posterior.
 This computing companion will largely use the default settings, though in real practice the analyst will often have to do considerable work adjusting the settings to obtain a satisfactory approximation.

 We'll use JAGS through R, using the library `r2jags`.
-Here is JAGS code to approximate the posterior to $\lambda$ for the horse kick data, using the vague prior.
+Here is JAGS code to approximate the posterior to $\lambda$ for the horse-kick data, using the vague prior.

 ```r